vectordotdev/vector/rfcs/2021-10-14-9811-vrl-performance.md

 Out of scope are:

-- improvements to the build time of Vrl (mainly caused by lalrpop).
+- improvements to the build time of VRL (mainly caused by lalrpop).
-- changes to improve the functionality of Vrl.
+- changes to improve the functionality of VRL.
+- Using a bytecode VM to execute VRL (this will come in a followup PR).

 ## Pain